 Both beers are now available a a host of local bars; the challenge now is undoubtedly to actually get them beers into our hawker centres and kopitiams.
 We reckon the best signifier of a Singapore signature is when our aunties and uncles start cracking the bottles open in their own neighbourhoods.

-The Singapore Lager is available at partner bars including BQ Bar and Bull & Bear, as well as online.The Lion Strait’s Pale Ale is available at over 50 local bars, including Overeasy and White Label Records, as well as online.
+The Singapore Lager is available at partner bars including BQ Bar and Bull & Bear, as well as online.The Lion Strait’s Pale Ale is available in over 80 local bars in Singapore, including Overeasy and White Label Records, in Cambodia, as well as online.

 Zeen is a next generation WordPress theme.
 It’s powerful, beautifully designed and comes with everything you need to engage your visitors and increase conversions.